Trevor's Take: A look at the KMAland playoff picture

 This was a nightmare to decipher.
 It also requires looking at the other districts around the state.

-8-1: Glidden-Ralston upsetting Remsen, St. Mary's is the only way a team from this district having a wild card team.
+8-1: Glidden-Ralston upsetting Remsen, St. Mary's is the only way a team from this district gets a wild card team.
 Their current point differential is -10.

 8-2: There's an outside chance of a three-way tie for second, third and fourth between Harris-Lake Park (4-1), GTRA (4-1) and St. Edmond, Fort Dodge (3-2).
 A St. Edmond win over GTRA would create a tie between either just those two or those two and Harris-Lake Park.
 HLP has wins over both, so they'd be in.
 St. Edmond would also be in, relegating GTRA to wild card territory.
 At 4-2 in the district, they would be in.
 Every wild card candidate in the state is pulling for GTRA.